 STORM WATER means RUNOFF from a storm event, snowmelt RUNOFF, and surface RUNOFF and drainage.
-[Amended 08-26-08 per Planning Board]

 STORM WATER POLLUTION PREVENTION PLAN (SWPPP) means a plan developed for a SITE or property that evaluates potential pollutant sources and designs and implements appropriate measures to prevent or control DISCHARGE of pollutants in STORM WATER RUNOFF.